UiPath/platform-quickstart/README.md

-# Automation Cloud
+# Automation Platform
-In this repo, you will find resources to help automate the administration of UiPath Automation Cloud.
+In this repo, you will find resources to help automate the administration of UiPath Automation Platform.

 ## Azure AD Integration
 Automation Cloud enables enterprise-wide scalability and governance with the Azure AD integration.
 You will find scripts designed to help automate the directory connection configuration in [AzureADIntegration](AzureADIntegration).